 Getting Help for Trauma or PTSD

 We have some good news for you – you survived.
 And now that you’ve survived, you don’t have to deal with the pain of past trauma alone.
-We’re here to help you find someone who can help you work through the pain of trauma and reclaim your life.
+Trauma informed treatment is available and we can here to help you find someone who can help you work through the pain of trauma and reclaim your life.

 Everyone who seeks professional help should be treated as an individual with unique needs.
 As you get acquainted with your therapists and counselors, they will help you begin to the journey to finding peace and hope in your life, one day at a time.
 Quality providers will help you find the treatment options that are most appropriate for your unique needs, and also should involve your loved ones in your recovery.
 You will be shown coping skills such self-care and assertive communication..

 You don’t have to suffer in silence.
 You deserve to feel better and make positive choices that help you in your healing journey.